 Get More Out of Your DevOps Initiative

 While a DevOps maturity model is far from guaranteed success, such frameworks help map your adoption journey, avoid common roadblocks, and drive decision-making in the right direction.
-You get a clear overview of where your DevOps is and where it's falling short, which enables you to correct mistakes and maximize your ROI.
+You gain a clear overview of your DevOps' current state and areas for improvement, enabling you to correct mistakes and maximize your ROI.